 What will happen at my first appointment?

-You will be asked to fill in a registration form on arrival.
+You will be asked to fill in a registration form.
 Dr Laura will take a thorough history relevant to your condition and examine you.
 She will assess all of the results of tests that you have.
 After this, Dr Laura will explain your condition to you, even if you have a good understanding of it.
 Further blood tests or imaging investigations may be required to further assess your condition, and a follow-up appointment may be made.
 If you are recommended surgery, you will be provided with information regarding this.